-We are committed to training undergraduates and postgraduates to be honourable clinician-scientists of impeccable stature - the future physicians that the country and the global community can take pride in.
+As a leading tertiary hospital, we are committed to training undergraduates and postgraduates to be honourable clinician-scientists of impeccable stature - the future physicians that the country and the global community can take pride in.
 Our Mission Statement:

 To Serve, to Innovate and to Inspire.
 Our Goal:

 Meeting the needs of our patients who trust us.
 Our Vision:

 To be the premier tertiary referral centre in the region, built upon the dedication and passion of our people, our evidence-based research-focus patient care and our science.

 - Maternal Fetal Medicine